 What I want to do is kill my own Windows until I get down to just that window and then show you how to bring them back and reinstantiate them because it’s not as simple as you might think.
 You have to take multiple menus and dock them together.
 You’ll see.

 One of the things that may be difficult is that I found in the past Camtasia which is my screen recorder doesn’t like letting me dock Windows in the GIMP, so I might need to do a quick cut go over to the GIMP without Camtasia running, and dock the window, and then cut back as if I’ve docked it.
 If you see any tricks like that I’ll let you know that they’re happening and just know that the little weirdness because that’s the best I can record.

 Let’s go ahead and I’m going to kill the layers window and I’m going to kill the toolbox window.
-Now we’re in the state that many people have reported.
+Now we’re in a state that many people have reported.

-They start the GIMP and they just get this one window.
+They started GIMP and they just got this one window.
 Some have said that they’ve managed to find the tool box that’s because if you come up here to windows – which is a logical place to start searching – you can see New Toolbox.

 I’m going to have to do a quick cut here and an edit and what I did after a quick cut was I managed to drag my Tool Option tab down here to the bottom of the Toolbox.

 In reality you can drag many tabs here so everything that you can bring up via dockable dialogs, you can pull down into a tab down here in the bottom of the Toolbox.